mantidproject/documents/Design/EmbeddedInstrumentInfoNexus.md

 Proposed long term solutions
 ----------

-The aim here is to come up with a long term way to correct embedded instrument information in raw Nexus files.
+The aim here is to come up with a long term solution to correct embedded instrument information in raw Nexus files.

 Suggestions are listed below.
 Anyone else, do not hesitate to add any other suggestions.

 ### Suggestion 1: allow exist parameter files to be date sensitive

 I believe this would not work for two reasons.
-Firstly, some users have multiple parameter files in the instrument folder which may be valid for the same runs, and where the use these dependent on the analysis they conduct or otherwise.
-Secondly, we already have a transparent mechanism for selected default parameter files to load with different IDFs for the same instrument, e.g. if you have an IDF XXX\_Definition\_something.xml it will by default look for XXX\_Parameters\_something.xml.
-I can't see how this can work in a transparent way if we in addition allow parameter files to become date sensitive (but maybe I am wrong here?)....
+Firstly, some users have multiple parameter files in the instrument folder which may be valid for the same runs, and where the user use these dependent on the analysis they conduct or otherwise.
+Secondly, we already have a transparent mechanism for automatically load parameter files with different IDFs for the same instrument, e.g. if you have an IDF XXX\_Definition\_something.xml it will by default look for XXX\_Parameters\_something.xml.
+I can't see how this can work in a user-understandable way if we in addition allow parameter files to become date sensitive (but maybe I am wrong here?)....
 Note also, within the same cycle, an instrument scientist may chose to have some runs with and without embedded IDF+param file information, this is e.g. the case on LET where they have been experimenting with embedded IDF information into raw nexus files.

 ### Suggestion 2: adding subdirectory to instrument folder

 Create a subdirectory to the ‘instrument’ folder, for example call it, ‘embedded-instrument-corrections’.
-If this folder contains nothing then is means no correction with be applied to any raw nexus file containing embedded information.
+If this folder contains nothing then this means no correction with be applied to any raw nexus file containing embedded information.
 If, for example, for instrument XXX, a user would like to update instrument parameter information then the user adds a file XXX\_Parameter\_Corrections.xml (don't hesitate to suggest an alternative name).
 The content of XXX\_Parameter\_Corrections.xml is:

     <embedded-parameter-corrections name=”XXX”>
        <correction  valid-from=””  valid-to=”” file=”filename” append=’false’/>